-Everything you need to know about the HPAT
+Everything You Need to Know About the HPAT

-Everything you need to know about the HPAT
+Everything You Need to Know About the HPAT

-4 months ago by Tom
+3 weeks ago by Tom

 What is the HPAT?

 HPAT stands for Health Professions Admission Test.
 It is a test developed by ACER (Australian Council for Educational Research).
 HPAT is used to help select students into medicine in Ireland.
-The HPAT takes a total of 2 ½ hours.
+The HPAT takes a total of 2½ hours.

 The HPAT is in multiple-choice format and consists of questions in three sections: HPAT Logical Reasoning and Problem Solving, HPAT Understanding People and HPAT Non-Verbal Reasoning.